 If true, sudo_logsrvd will enable the TCP keepalive socket option on the client connection.
 This enables the periodic transmission of keepalive messages to the client.
-If the client does not respond to a message, the connection will be closed.
+If the client does not respond to a message in time, the connection will be closed.
+Defaults to true.